<> <> <> <>

 How quitting smoking can improve erectile dysfunction

 So, can cigarette smokers with erectile dysfunction benefit from ditching the habit?
-To answer, let's look at a 2009 study of 1,580 participants that explored the relationship between erectile dysfunction, cigarette smoking and cardiovascular disease.
+To answer, let's look at a 2009 study of 1,580 participants that explored the relationship between erectile dysfunction and cigarette smoking.

 Former and current smokers had significantly higher odds of ED when compared to participants who never smoked [8].